How did The Minimalist Lifestyle Movement begin?

 Many people are looking to the Minimalist Lifestyle Movement to counter this ever-growing, consumer-driven, fast-paced existence.

-We will take a quick look at how the modern Minimalist Lifestyle Movement began and its influence and impact on life as we know it today.
+We will quickly examine how the modern Minimalist Lifestyle Movement began and its influence and impact on life as we know it today.

-The concept of the Minimalist Lifestyle has always been simple common sense and can be traced back to the early Hunter-gatherers.
-It would simply be burdensome to carry more than you actually need.
+The Minimalist Lifestyle concept has always been simple common sense and can be traced back to the early Hunter-gatherers.
+It would simply be not very easy to carry more than you need.
 Duh!
-Who in the hell convinced us more is better?
+Who in the hell convinced us that more is better?

-Today the term Minimalism is being applied to everything.
-From Art, design, products, services, and of course lifestyle.
+Today, minimalism is being applied to everything: art, design, products, services, and, of course, lifestyle.
 It’s used to combat consumerism and bring attention to how much useless stuff we buy and own.

 We will also define what I believe Minimalism is as a lifestyle and a movement.
-You cannot discuss the origin of Minimalism as a lifestyle without touching on its effect in art, modern design, and architecture
+You cannot discuss the origin of Minimalism as a lifestyle without touching on its effect on art, modern design, and architecture.

-You can decide what the Minimalist Lifestyle Movement looks like for you or you can adopt someone else definition.
-In reality, Minimalism has taken on a meaning for different people.
+You can decide what the Minimalist Lifestyle Movement looks like for you or adopt someone else’s definition.
+In reality, Minimalism has taken on different meanings for different people.

 Let’s explore who started the Minimalist Lifestyle Movement and help you decide what it could mean for you.